entando/entando-docs/vuepress/docs/v7.1/tutorials/getting-started/eks-install.md

 ### Add the EBS CSI Add-on
 Starting with K8s 1.23, EKS requires an add-on in order to enable persistent volumes.
 The following instructions are for EBS CSI.
 See [the EBS CSI guide](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) and especially [the instructions for creating the EBS CSI IAM Role](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html) for additional information.

-1. Determine the OpenID Connect provider URL for the cluster by going to `Clusters`→ YOUR-CLUSTER-NAME → `Overview`.
+1. Determine the OpenID Connect provider URL for the cluster by going to `Clusters` → YOUR-CLUSTER-NAME → `Overview`.
 It will be similar to this:
 ```
 https://oidc.eks.us-east-1.amazonaws.com/id/1C39B525EC0971750179719649SAMPLE
 ```

 2. Follow [the AWS instructions](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html) to prepare the IAM role required for the EBS CSI Add-on to function correctly.
-You will need to setup a new Role, e.g. YOUR-EBS-ROLE, with an OpenID Connect Identity Provider for your cluster using the URL from the previous step.
+You will need to set up a new role, using an OpenID Connect Identity Provider based on the OIDC URL from the previous step.
 3. Add the EBS CSI Driver to your cluster by going to `EKS` → `Clusters` → YOUR-CLUSTER-NAME → `Add-ons` → `Add new`
 4. Select `Amazon EBS CSI Driver`
-5. For `Service Account Role`, use the IAM role defined in step#2 above, e.g. YOUR-EBS-ROLE
+5. For `Service Account Role`, use the IAM role defined in Step 2 above, e.g. YOUR-EBS-ROLE
 6. Click `Next` and then `Create`
-7. (Optional) the [EBS CSI guide](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) includes instructions for deploying a sample app to make sure the add-on is able to manage persistent volumes.
+7. (Optional) The [EBS CSI guide](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) includes instructions for deploying a sample app to make sure the add-on is able to manage persistent volumes.
 This can be a useful check if storage timeouts occur when the Entando deployments start up.

 ### Connect to the Cluster
 1. *Note:* If this is a brand new setup, you will need to configure the AWS CLI using your user account.
 You'll need to provide your Access Key ID, Secret Key, and Region.